More People Working Past Age 65: What It Means for Agents Selling Medicare Plans

 As an agent, you already likely assist clients in all walks of life, all ages, incomes, and health backgrounds.
 Just because someone may fit the mold for a product based on one factor, like their age, it doesn’t mean that product is the right solution for them at that time.
 The world is changing, as it always will with time.
 The participation rate of older Americans is shifting in the labor force.
 And, this should mean more to you than a simple change in statistics.
 It means there’s a change in YOUR book (of business).
 If you recognize this transition and shift your business strategy, you’ll be well ahead of the curve.

-A modified version of this article was previously published by InsuranceNewsNet.com in October 2019.
+A modified version of this post was previously published by InsuranceNewsNet.com in October 2019.

 Share Post